PBRjr/Fantasy_Novel/Scene strange altered.md

 *Shouldn't I be dead?
 That thing didn't look like it was trying to savor the moment.
 Maybe I am dead and the afterlife is just what you experienced right before you died.
 Or maybe the afterlife was you experiencing your death over and over again.*

 Vale opened his eyes.
 He wasn't in the afterlife.
-He was still on the ground. but, the nimble and deadly creature had been replaced by a pile of pale, unrecognizable remains.
+In fact, he was still on the ground, but the creature that tried to kill him had been replaced by a pile of pale, unrecognizable remains.
 Standing above it was a giant whos hulking arms were covered in gore.
 And that giant was smiling.